-Arguably, it is when Maria and Darnford get together as a human dyad (without Jemima) that they fall into desire predicated on the objet petit a, because they are substituting themselves for what seems to be a lack, but which is really a mistaken understanding of the need for the human-nonhuman smorgy.
+Arguably, it is when Maria and Darnford get together as a human dyad (without Jemima) that they fall into desire predicated on the objet petit a because they are substituting themselves for what seems to be a lack but which is really a mistaken understanding of the need for the human-nonhuman smorgy.
 Wollstonecraft intimates here that the way to outrun symbolic traps is to integrate the nonhuman.
-Another way to put this would be that the phallic symbolic is human while a nonphallic symbolic would need to be posthuman.
+Another way to put this would be that the phallic Symbolic is human while a nonphallic Symbolic would need to be posthuman.
 Wollstonecraft might be thinking, as Lacan does, in terms of a desire that is nearly always subtended to something external to the subject.
-Yet, and this is where she departs from Lacan, such an object is neither withdrawn from other forms of materiality (is not an “object” in the sense of having perforated boundaries), nor does it act as a substitute for an originary lack.
+Yet, and this is where she departs from Lacan, such an object is neither withdrawn from other forms of materiality (i.e., not an “object” in the sense of having perforated boundaries), nor does it act as a substitute for an originary lack.
 Rather, a posthuman, shared materiality becomes a medium that materially shapes desire’s signifiers, ontologies of desire, and its constitutive elements.

-It may be important to remember that Wollstonecraft’s critique of phallic human fantasies derive from the dirtier aspects of Rousseau’s sensibilities.
+It may be important to remember that Wollstonecraft’s critique of phallic human fantasies derives from the dirtier aspects of Rousseau’s sensibilities.
 As she writes in The Vindication:

 Even his virtues also led him farther astray; for, born with a warm constitution and a lively fancy, nature carried him toward the other sex with such eager fondness, that he soon became lascivious.
 Had he given way to these desires, the fire would have extinguished itself in a natural manner; but virtue, and a romantic kind of delicacy, made him practise self-denial; yet, when fear, delicacy, or virtue, restrained him, he debauched his imagination, and reflecting on the sensations to which fancy gave force, he traced them in the most glowing colours, and sunk them deep into his soul.
 He then sought for solitude, not sleep with the man of nature; or calmly investigate the causes of things under the shade where Sir Isaac Newton indulged contemplation, but merely to indulge his feelings.
 (91)

 In this famous passage, Wollstonecraft avoids chastising Rousseau for the warmth of his feelings and the liveliness of his fancy, but she criticizes the delicacy that leads to abstinence.
 The movement through self-denial to self-debauchery (via the imagination) and then to sleep later forms the template for P. B. Shelley’s “Alastor,” as it signifies the failure of egocentric, masculine desire.
 It does not, as some Wollstonecraft critics would have it, suggest that the virginal philosopher shies away from sexual desire itself.
 Rather, she worries over Rousseau’s fantasies of desire, how the object of desire can become conflated with the objet petit a.
 Such object confusion creates within the imagination a fantasy of woman as other and, concomitantly, the desire to be a woman in order to become the hole at the heart of a knot that slips the noose of patriarchal law that nonetheless desires the evanishing, feminine object.
-This fantasy, most problematically, can only be enjoyed through the vigorous and frequent recapitulation of the proliferating fancy of the other as absent object lacking or failing to meet the strictures of the Oedipal order.
+This fantasy, most problematically, can only be enjoyed through the vigorous and frequent recapitulation of the proliferating fancy of the Other as absent object lacking or failing to meet the strictures of the Oedipal order.